meilisearch/documentation/learn/contributing/README.md

-# Contributing to MeiliSearch
+# Contributing to Meilisearch

-There are many ways to contribute to MeiliSearch.
+There are many ways to contribute to Meilisearch.
 You can:

 - [Contribute to the documentation](/learn/contributing/contributing_to_docs.md)
 - Contribute to the [main engine](https://github.com/meilisearch/MeiliSearch/blob/master/CONTRIBUTING.md)